Aekkee/Image_manipulator/README.md

 Before using this program, you need to have the following:

 - Rust programming language installed on your system.
+Visit this link https://www.rust-lang.org/tools/install to learn how to install rust.
 - Required Rust dependencies mentioned in the code file.

 <br><br>